edodoo/multiplicationPrinciple/_sources/Type1.rst

    :feedback_c: Incorrect.
    :feedback_d: Incorrect.

-   If you were to write code to produce outcomes, how many columns would you have?
+   If you were to write code to produce outcomes, how many for loops would you have?

 Quick Check 3.3